From helix to hologram ; An ode to the human genome

 We wish to suggest a structure for the salt of deoxyribonucleic acid (DNA).
 This structure has novel features which are of considerable biological interest.

-Thus, Watson and Crick announced their revolutionary discovery with an understatement about their studies on pure, crystallized DNA.
-But what was the role in the evolution of life for this “salt of the earth”?
+their studies on pure, crystallized DNA.
+But what was the role in the

 A shift to an oxygen-rich atmosphere 2.0 billion years ago allowed the evolution of cells with a nucleus.
 Eukaryotes keep their DNA structures in a nucleus.
 They have 10 to 1,000 times more of this genetic sub-stance than prokaryotes.
 For a thousand million years there were only prokaryotes (microbes) and single-celled micro-organisms, eukaryotes.
 Their reign covers half the timeline of life on Earth.